MaxMa6150/ese5190-2022-lab2b-esp/lab/03_sequencer/README.md

 ### Code:

-Before working on Python Serial, we firstly try to save the recording pattern as an array in C
+Before working on Python Serial, we firstly try to save the recording pattern as an array in C. After the program starts, it will ask user to press the button in 10s, the program will save and replay the pattern.

 ```
 #include <stdio.h>